 The world has been held back because of pride.
 God tells us to humble ourselves and seek His counsel to have lasting advancement that benefits everyone.
-Only then will the peoples of America and China be able to shake hands and see eye-to-eye—a time when the two nations being brothers will not seem odd.
+Only then will the peoples of America and China be able to shake hands and see eye-to-eye.

 Tomorrow’s Wonderful World – An Inside View! helps explain more about how this will become a reality.

 This report contains information from The Associated Press.